bcokert/elophant/README.md

 ##### Configure ports
 * Ensure port 9000 of the docker host is forwarded externally (this is the default port for the server)
-* Ensure port 5432 of the docker host is forwarded externally (this is used by local to connect to the dev database, and by psql for database maintenance)
+* Ensure port 5432 of the docker host is forwarded externally (this is used by psql for database maintenance, and for cross environment database connections (eg your laptop to a different hosts database))
 * All other ports are automatically configured between docker containers within the host

 ##### Install deployment scripts